TritonDataCenter/sdc-cloudapi/docs/index.md

 ## UpdateFirewallRule (POST /:login/fwrules/:id)

-Updates the given rule record and -- depending on rule contents -- adds/removes/updates the rule on all the required machines.
+Updates the given rule record and -- depending on rule contents -- adds/removes/updates the rule on all the required instances.

 ### Inputs